LCC-CIT/CS133JS-CourseMaterials/Labs/Lab03/CS133JS_Lab03_Part1_SelectionExercises.md

       <img src="PhoneDialPad.png" alt="Phone Dial Pad"/>

-     These are the things that are equivalent:
+     These are the values that are equivalent:

-     - 1 = 1
+     - 1 = 1.
-     - A, B, or C = 2
+     - A, B, or C = 2.
-     - D, E, or F = 3
+     - D, E, or F = 3.

    - This is what your code will do: